 Known as the Garden of France, the Loire Valley is a UNESCO World Heritage Site that enchants visitors with fairy-tale like castles, exquisite gardens, charming towns, and unforgettable wine.

-Loire Valley is not just one place, rather it’s a region along the Loire River which spans 170 miles, so before discussing how to get Loire Valley, you must first know which castles you want to see and where you will base yourself.
+Loire Valley is not just one place, rather it’s a region along the Loire River which spans 170 miles, so before discussing how you will be getting to Loire Valley, you must first know which castles you want to see and where you will base yourself.

 The main cities people stay in when exploring the Loire Valley are Tours, Amboise, Blois, and Orleans.
 Here are the closest châteaux near the cities mentioned above.